Mohammed-a-ali01/Project-1/README.md

 ![](Images/daniel-5.png)

-The chart shows that around 71% of the 21fraudulent transactions are performed with merchants located in the same State where the cardholder is located.
+* Analysis: The chart shows that around 71% of the 21fraudulent transactions are performed with merchants located in the same State where the cardholder is located.

-- Conclusion: This finding can help to understand how that fraudulent transactions are more likely to happen in the cardholder's State.

 - To take the analysis a bit further, the merchant State was identified for the top 3 cardholder States (New York, Pennsylvania, and Texas)

 ![](Images/daniel-6.png)

-- Conclusion: The bar chart confirms how most of the merchants where the fraudulent transactions happened, were located either in these three States or in States next to them, such as Connecticut, West Virginia, New Jersey, Oklahoma, Ontario, and Ohio.
+* Analysis: The bar chart confirms how most of the merchants where the fraudulent transactions happened, were located either in these three States or in States next to them, such as Connecticut, West Virginia, New Jersey, Oklahoma, Ontario, and Ohio.

+* Conclusion: The findings can help in the prediction of fraudulent transactions on how they are more likely to happen within the cardholder's state or the nearby States.